 2. Give points to encourage vaccinations.

 Companies, particularly ones who are customer facing, are giving out points in their existing recognition programs to employees who get vaccinated.
-One travel organization is giving their employees $50 worth of points and paid time off to get vaccinated.
+One travel organisation is giving their employees $50 worth of points and paid time off to get vaccinated.
 While vaccination is a personal choice, recognition is a way to encourage employees to keep themselves and their colleagues safe.

-3. Recognize safe practices.
+3. Recognise safe practices.

 In this new workplace there is a higher awareness of health and wellbeing.
-Show employees you care and want to create a safe workplace by encouraging and recognizing safe behaviors.
+Show employees you care and want to create a safe workplace by encouraging and recognising safe behaviors.
 Show appreciation when employees call out something unsafe in the workplace, practice proper social distancing, or innovate that make the workplace safer.
 Shift the focus from infection to inspiration.

 4. Give recognition to establish goals and reinforce values.

 Things have changed a lot since March of 2020.
-In addition to remote work and social distancing, you may have taken this opportunity to change a few things in your organization.
+In addition to remote work and social distancing, you may have taken this opportunity to change a few things in your organisation.
 Perhaps you’ve introduced new company goals for 2021, or created a new set of values, or even adopted a new purpose.
 Recognition is a great way to reinforce behaviors that align to your new corporate focus.

 5. Encourage appreciation to help teams reconnect.

 Whether in the office or remote forever, employees want to feel connected to their colleagues.
 Peer-to-peer recognition can foster that connection, even if employees are in different departments or countries, especially if your recognition solution has a social wall like O.C.
 Tanner’s Culture Cloud.